deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 -Lt.
 K Mears
 Counsellor, HMS *Sharman*
 ___
 **Date Point: June 11y6m2w AV**
 **BGEV-11** ***’Misfit’,*** **Uncharted System, Near 3Kpc Arm**

 **Xiù Chang**

 “It’s Temperate!!”

 Xiù just couldn’t contain her excitement.
-Yes, okay, she was supposed to wait for the official verdict from *Misfit*’s sensors, but she had a front row seat to the planet lurching up in front of her as they warped into orbit and…
+Yes, okay, she was supposed to wait for the official verdict from *Misfit’s* sensors, but she had a front row seat to the planet lurching up in front of her as they warped into orbit and…

 And it was beautiful.
 As blue and as white-marbled as Mother Earth herself, looped and coiled with interestingly serpentine continents painted in green and ruddy brown.
 After months of stars and stations and the same four walls, the hues of nature were unbelievably welcome.